vboyev-MSFT/defender-docs/exposure-management/exposure-insights-overview.md

 On the **Metrics** tab of an initiative, or in the **Metrics** section of **Exposure Insights**, you can see the metric state, its effect and relative importance in an initiative, and recommendations to improve the metric.
 For each metric you can:

 - Review metrics properties, including:
-  - **14-day trend**: Shows the metric value changes over the last 14 days.
+  - **Metric name**: The name of the metric.
+  - **Progress**: Shows the improvement of the exposure level for the metric from 0 (high exposure) to 100 (no exposure).
+  - **State**: Shows whether the metric needs attention, the risk was mitigated outside Security Exposure Management and shouldn't affect the initiative score, or was mitigated and the initiative score should be adjusted accordingly.
   - **Affected assets**: The number of assets within the metric.
 In most cases, these would be assets that are exposed or that create a risk factor.
 In other cases, affected assets would be the number of missing Microsoft secure score points to effectively implement recommended controls.
-  - **Progress**: Shows the improvement of the exposure level for the metric from 0 (high exposure) to 100 (no exposure).
   - **Total assets**:  Total number of assets under the metric scope.
+  - **Recommendations**: Security recommendations associated with the metric.
   - **Weight**: The relative weight (importance) of the metric within the initiative, and its effect on the initiative score.
 Shown as **High**, **Medium**, and **Low**.
 It can also be defined as **Risk accepted**.
-  - **State**: Shows whether the metric needs attention, the risk was mitigated outside Security Exposure Management and shouldn't affect the initiative score, or was mitigated and the initiative score should be adjusted accordingly.
-  - **Recommendations**: Security recommendations associated with the metric.
+  - **14-day trend**: Shows the metric value changes over the last 14 days.
   - **Last updated** shows the last date the metric was updated.

 - Filter metrics for specific findings.